 Bisections

-s work by moving an interval until we observe one in which the sign of the derivative of the function changes.
+Bisections work by moving an interval until we observe a sign change (either in the function or its derivative).

 Example